 Top 10 this.
 Top 10 that.
 Chances are you were “drawn” to these things sprawling across everywhere as “click baits”.
 “Look-At-Me” Corporate Dinner Awards.
 Then the pecs.
 Biceps.
 Abs.

 I have been lately quite immersed on finding out why people do this.

 It all began from me reading Michael Smith’s blog “Critical Mas”.
 He believed that the fitness and health industries are subject to this cognitive worshipping known as Survivorship Bias.

 Thus, it seemed fitting that society today measures “Quality” on the basis of Quantified exposures.
 We see this through “votes”.
 Politics.
-And epidemiological science (newsflash!
-Saturated fats cause heart disease).
+And epidemiology.

-Far damagingly I’d wager is how our (current norms) use this bias as means to motivate.
+Worse I’d wager is how today’s norms use this Bias as means to motivate.
 “Look at <famous people here> Do what they do!” .
 “Cheer up!
 Just focus on the positive.”
 Yeah right.
 Simply being “positive” helps.
 Subjectivities were not accounted for.
 “They” are not me.
-And “I” am not “them”.
-Their time, their hours – are not mine.
-Yet they have the audacity to preach in form of recycled “lessons”, quotes, and statements.
+Yet they have the audacity to preach in form of recycled “lessons” through quotes, and feel good phrases.